Why do businesses need a winter driving policy?

-Employees who drive for work need clear guidelines to help them make safe decisions during periods of bad weather.
+Employees who drive for work need to understand occupational road risk, in order to help them make safe decisions during periods of bad weather.

 Companies should issue all business drivers with advice and information about snowy and icy conditions.
 Many drivers even ignore police warnings because they might not be clear what their company regards as a “necessary journey” – a phrase often used by police to discourage motoring in unsafe conditions.

 Leaving it up to the driver to judge when a journey is absolutely necessary may expose a company to a failure in duty of care.
 Employees need guidance from their employers and potentially life-saving advice about what to do if they find themselves facing dangerous conditions.
 Bad weather can cause terrible problems for some companies caught unprepared.